DreamBirdXx/mcWorldDesigner/README.md

 Here is a brief explanation of each component, together with a tutorial to setup Mc_WorldDesigner.

 ## Painter.
-Is the mesh painting or scattering component of Mc_WorldDesigner, you can place objects manually or paint them algorithmically on any surface or unity terrain using tools such as
+Is the mesh painting or scattering component of mc_WorldDesigner, you can place objects manually or paint them algorithmically on any surface or unity terrain using tools such as
 1. brush paint
 2. area spawner and
 3. global spawner